tudourocky/database_program/README.md

 A small database written in C++ to store information of TV Series and Movies

 ---
-This database stores each TV Serie/Movie as four comma seperated values These values includes
+This database stores each TV Serie/Movie as four comma seperated values:
+These values includes
 - Name of the movie/TV series
 - Director